Désolé, la version française de cette page ne peut être offerte pour le moment.

 - CBAN Letter to the Editor, The Western Producer, April 12, 2018: Golden Rice assumptions wrong

-Current Golden Rice strains do not yield as well as their non-GM counterparts.
-Proponents of Golden Rice often claim that opposition has prevented the crop from helping millions of people, but in reality Golden Rice is still in development.
+Proponents of Golden Rice often claim that opposition has prevented the crop from helping millions of people, but in reality Golden Rice is still not proven as effective.

 Other solutions to vitamin-A deficiency are available, such as delivering vitamin A supplements and fortifying vitamin A in staple foods, and are better targeted and more cost efficient.
 Furthermore, many conventionally bred plants show a high carotinoid content.
 Vitamin-A deficiency is a symptom of malnutrition and hunger due to severe poverty.